katsukixyz/izone-archive/README.md

 The `dogfood` directory is a development environment to sandbox and build out new functionality:

-- `dogfood/video-tag` is a `create-react-app` application used to manually modify video metadata to facilitate integration of video types (VPICK, ENOZI, etc.)
+- `dogfood/video-tag` is a `create-react-app` application used to manually modify video metadata to integrate video types (VPICK, ENOZI, etc.)

 ## Contributions